kjvmccreary/boiler/TestResults.md

   adapter: [ 'xhr', 'http', 'fetch' ]
 }

+stderr | src/test/scenarios/api-permission-integration.test.tsx > API Permission Integration Scenarios > Permission-Based Error Handling > should handle 403 Forbidden responses gracefully
+An update to ProtectedActionComponent inside a test was not wrapped in act(...).

+When testing, code that causes React state updates should be wrapped into act(...):

+act(() => {
+  /* fire events that update state */
+});
+/* assert on the output */

+This ensures that you're testing the behavior the user would see in the browser.
+Learn more at https://react.dev/link/wrap-tests-with-act
+An update to ProtectedActionComponent inside a test was not wrapped in act(...).

+When testing, code that causes React state updates should be wrapped into act(...):

+act(() => {
+  /* fire events that update state */
+});
+/* assert on the output */

+This ensures that you're testing the behavior the user would see in the browser.
+Learn more at https://react.dev/link/wrap-tests-with-act

 stderr | src/test/scenarios/api-permission-integration.test.tsx > API Permission Integration Scenarios > Permission-Based Error Handling > should handle successful operations for authorized users
 [MSW] Error: intercepted a request without a matching request handler: